GoC-Spending/contracts-data-web/content/department/crtc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Canadian Radio-television and Telecommunications Commission spent an estimated \$9.1M in 2021-2022 on contracts.
+Canadian Radio-television and Telecommunications Commission spent an estimated **\$9.1M in 2021-2022** on contracts.

+Across 473 contracts active since the start of the 2017-2018 fiscal year, 32 have at least one amendment (7%).
+Of contracts with amendments, the average increase in dollar value was 92% and the average number of amendments was 1.09.
+Cumulatively these amendments represent an increase of \$5.8M over the original contract values.

+The average contract duration was 0.91 years, and the average contract value (not including contracts under \$10k) was \$119.3K.
+The longest contract was 6.67 years.
+The largest contract by value (including amendments) was \$2.0M.

 {{< /entity_summary >}}

 ## Vendors